Arellano University: Malabon

+Mandaluyong

+AU established a campus in Mandaluyong on 1950, upon the request of high school students studying in AU Manila but are residents of Mandaluyong.
+The campus was officially known as Arellano University – Plaridel Campus (AUPC).
+It is located at Gen. Kalentong Street in Barangay Pag-Asa.
+The campus was named after the pen-name of Marcelo H. del Pilar, a leading propagandist of the Philippine Revolution.
+AUPC has a Preschool, Elementary School, Junior and Senior High School and is composed of the College of Arts and Sciences, College of Criminology, School of Education, School of Hospital and Tourism Management, and the School of Computer Science.

+Defunct campus

+F.G.
+Calderon Campus

+Located in Santa Ana, Manila, all records of F.G.
+Calderon Campus were transferred to Plaridel Campus when it was closed in the late 1960s.
+At present, high-rise residential towers occupies the site.

 Administration and organization

 Arellano is governed by its CEO, a board of trustees, and the corporate officers.
 The CEO manages the overall operational performance of AU.
 All campuses of Arellano are under the CEO's direct control and supervision.

 Academics and research

 Arellano University is formed by five academic clusters that cater to undergraduates and postgraduates.
 Two clusters, the Allied Medical Services and the College of Business and Technology, are formed by one or more colleges, schools, or an institute.
 Arellano also has its own elementary and high schools.
 All academic programs are offered across its six campuses.

 The Florentino Cayco Memorial School of Graduate Studies on Education is the graduate school of AU.
 It was named after the founder of the university and offers education-related advanced academic degrees.

 The Arellano University School of Law (AUSL), established in 1938, is the law school of AU and is managed by the Arellano Law Foundation, a nonstock and nonprofit corporation established by alumni of the university.
 It is one of the oldest law schools in the Philippines and rose to prominence by producing successful graduates who mold the political history of the country.

 The College of Arts and Sciences is the liberal arts school of AU.